robertknight/rten/docs/profiling.md

 If you find that an operator is unexpectedly slow compared to other runtimes, and the issue can be reproduced using an open source model and code, please [file an issue](https://github.com/robertknight/wasnn/issues).

+## Platform-specific optimizations

+### AVX-512

+On modern x64 CPUs which support AVX-512, you can get better performance by enabling the `avx512` feature.
+As of Rust v1.75, this requires nightly Rust.